Day trip: Historic Bath on the Belmond British Pullman

 All Planet Rail holidays are tailor-made to suit your departure dates and requirements.

-Join the British Pullman as you journey to Britain’s best-preserved Georgian city.
-Take a guided coach tour or choose to explore Bath at your leisure – its many highlights include the historic Roman Baths and Pump Room, museums, antiques shops and chic boutiques.
+Join the Belmond British Pullman as you journey to Britain’s best-preserved Georgian city.
+You have free time to explore Bath at your leisure – its many highlights include the historic Roman Baths and Pump Room, museums, antiques shops and chic boutiques.

 What to Wear